Skip to main content

 • visit sites to inspect ongoing work and check safety procedures

-• check the quality of completed jobs
+• monitor progress and check the quality of materials and building work

 • audit inspection processes to make sure they are effective